-- If necessary, start with getting your child to wear their hearing aids for a couple of minutes several times a day, building up the time gradually.
+• if necessary, start with getting your child to wear their hearing aids for a couple of minutes several times a day.
+Build up the time gradually.
 If your child keeps taking them out, try again later when you're both more relaxed.
-Remember to try to make it a positive experience - You could also encourage your child to wear one aid at first and slowly extend the time they wear it.
-When they wear it all day introduce the other aid
+Try to make it a positive experience

+• you could also encourage your child to wear one aid at first and slowly extending the time they wear it.
+When they wear it all day, introduce the other aid